FINRAOS/MLiy/docs/DeveloperGuide.md

 AUTH_PLUGIN="ldapplugin"
 ```

+The plugin system works by searching through the plugin folder for certain functions.
+Once it finds the function, it will return it as a standalone function to be used by the application.
+See plugin.py its implementation.

 Plugins have their own file for storing global variables.
 This can be done in the ./plugin/plugin_settings.py file and referenced as an import.